Steve Watson – Manager

 Watson saw out his playing days in South Yorkshire with Sheffield Wednesday, hanging up his boots in 2009.
 From there he quickly moved into coaching – joining up with former United teammate Lee Clark at Huddersfield Town and later Birmingham City.
 In July 2016 he joined National League side Macclesfield Town before moving to Gateshead as manager the following season.

 Cummins was placed in charge of the Heed’s re-formed reserve side ahead of the 2014-15 campaign, and guided the second-string to an impressive second-placed finish in the Final Third Development League’s East Division.
-This time out, he is also at the helm of the U19 side, who compete across two separate fronts.
+He was then at the helm of the U19 side helping them to back-to-back promotions in the Northern Alliance.
+In October 2017, Cummins was put in caretaker charge of the first team before the appointment of now manager, Steve Watson.
 As a player, he turned out for Port Vale, Darlington, Grimsby Town, and – finally – Gateshead.
 A midfielder by trade, Cummins also represented the Republic of Ireland at U21 level.